2710 Monitoring Visits and Contacts

 2743 Individual Fraud

-• Intentional misstatement or concealment by the individual or authorized representative created a false impression.
+• intentional misstatement or concealment by the person or authorized representative created a false impression; and

-• The Texas Health and Human Services Commission or contracted provider delivered services based on the false impression, when the services would not have been provided if the truth had been known.
+• The Texas Health and Human Services Commission or contracted provider delivered services based on false impressions, and the services would not have been provided if the truth had been known.

-• knowingly providing false information regarding an applicant's financial, medical or functional status in order to be determined eligible for assistance;
+• knowingly providing false information about an applicant's financial, medical, or functional status to be determined eligible for assistance;

-• withholding or concealing information pertaining to the applicant's financial, medical or functional status which may cause the applicant to be ineligible for services;
+• withholding or concealing information about the applicant's financial, medical or functional status, which may cause the applicant to be ineligible for services;

-• receiving services which the individual knows to be medically unnecessary; and/or
+• receiving services which the person knows to be medically unnecessary; or

-• knowingly receiving services from individuals who do not have a proper license or who obtained a license under false pretenses.
+• knowingly receiving services from people who do not have a proper license or who obtained a license under false pretenses.

 2744 Responding to Allegations of Individual Fraud